patrickas/CD2022/content/about/index.md

                     In addition to its work in Lebanon, the organization has contributed to
                     the rescue efforts of tens of
-                    persecuted atheist in the Arab world
+                    persecuted atheists in the Arab world
                     over the last few years and
                     participated in several international
                     campaigns.